 From its start in 1895 until 2000, the U.S. Open was played almost exclusively on private courses.

-Since 2000, it has been played six times on publicly accessible courses (munis and resort courses alike) and it’s scheduled to be played at four more of these sites in the next seven years.
+Since 2000, it has been played eight times on publicly accessible courses (munis and resort courses alike) and it’s scheduled to be played at three more of these sites in the next six years.

 Here’s what you need to know if you want to play the distinguished group of public US Open golf courses:

 Pebble Beach, Calif.